 Multiple art historians and culture mavens populate the documentary, speaking of Leonardo in almost god-like terms of veneration.
 For my money, no compliment could top the 20th century art historian Kenneth Clark’s homage to him as “the most curious man in history.”

-His was a curiosity that matched a child’s natural predilection to turn over every rock looking for bugs, to gape at every passing plane and butterfly, and to parrot my 2-year-old grandson’s most persistent question about his world: “Waz dat?”
+His was a curiosity that matched a child’s natural predilection to turn over every rock looking for bugs, to gape at every passing plane and butterfly, and to parrot my two-year-old grandson’s most persistent question about his world: “Waz dat?”

-Leonardo never lost that two-year-old’s sense of wonder.
+Leonardo never lost that toddler’s sense of wonder.
 The wonder of that is that he never stopped voraciously following up on his own question.
 He seemed incapable of resisting turning up every rock that crossed his path, examining it closely, most always drawing it, putting it through experiments to determine its exact function and its connections to other rocks.
 Because there are always connections—if one looks hard and persistently and openly enough—to all the other rocks one ever encounters.

 Nothing “dull or boring or quotidian.”
 Every upturned rock in every field, every star and cloud and person and muscle and bug and amoeba, “a marvel.”